Relocation Guide

 • Católica Lisbon School of Business and Economics

-Undergraduate programs are mostly taught in Portuguese, while master’s and doctoral degrees increasingly offer English-language tracks, particularly in business, science, and technology.
+Undergraduate programmes are mostly taught in Portuguese, while master’s and doctoral degrees increasingly offer English-language tracks, particularly in business, science, and technology.
 Tuition fees for public universities typically range between €1,000 and €3,000 per year, with higher costs in private institutions.

 Language Learning Opportunities